battery-degradation-prediction/battery_degradation_prediction/README.md

-# PO-HAO is adorable
-# Goal of this project
-# Po Hao <3
 # I have succesfully created a fork and cloned elsewhere

-# I think we should do the capstone!!!

 ## Establish a supervised neural network predicting the lifetime of the battery